LazyKernel/AndroidSubsOverlay/README.md

 ### Features and limitations
 Currently supports a very limited set of features with multiple caveats.

-- Only supports Netflix and Crunchyroll at the moment
+- Only supports Netflix, Crunchyroll and Wakanim at the moment
 - Reads dictionaries in Yomichan format version 3, but only term bank entries (aka words, no frequency lists or tags etc.)
 - Requires manually selecting subtitles for each episode, only reads srt format